Celts to the Crèche

 Her Early Life: There are numerous Brigid’s in history and legend that often get tangled up with St. Brigid of Kildare, including many folktales that became interwoven with Druidic mythology as well as Christian traditions.
 There are at least six separate Lives of Brigid, the first perhaps composed by Aileran the Wise of Clonard (died 665) and the second by Cogitosus about 650.4

-Her Call: When Brigid gave away her father’s sword to a leper he was so angry that he tried to sell Brigid to the king, but the king would not bargain for her because “her merit was higher before God than before men.”9 Her father gave her freedom but still tried to marry her off, but she refused to be accept any proposal.
+Her Call and Ordination as a Nun and a Bishop: When Brigid gave away her father’s sword to a leper he was so angry that he tried to sell Brigid to the king, but the king would not bargain for her because “her merit was higher before God than before men.”9 Her father gave her freedom but still tried to marry her off, but she refused to be accept any proposal.
 Eventually Dubthach agreed to let his daughter go see the aged Bishop Mel in Ardagh who had been a disciple and possibly a nephew of St. Patrick.

 Brigid had a reputation for generosity and Kildare became known as “the city of the poor.”
 There is a table blessing attributed to Brigid which reflects her compassion and inclusivity that everyone is welcome at the table.
 “I should welcome the poor to my feast, for they are God’s children.
 I should welcome the sick to my feast, for they are God’s joy.
 Let the poor sit with Jesus at the highest place, the sick dance with the angels.”
 13 She was also known as a friend of animals because of her love and protection of God’s creation.